enonic-cloud/cms-test-env-packages/README.md

 ## Installation

+First, start the database:

    > docker-compose up -d postgres

-Starts the database.

-   > docker exec cmstestenvpackages_postgres_1 /usr/local/bin/backup-restore.sh

-Restores the database from file, before the rest of the CMS is started.
-If the CMS had discovered an empty database, it would have created a new one.
+Then, restore the back-up of the packages database from file.
 This command takes about half a minute and produces som warnings.
 These may safely be ignored.

+   > docker exec cmstestenvpackages_postgres_1 /usr/local/bin/backup-restore.sh

-Note: At this point, it is possible to set up a local installation in your favorite development tool with the cms project, while using this database, and a copy of cms.home from this project, to debug locally.
-If you just want an installation for test, continue to bring the whole site up and running like this:
+At this point, if you want to debug locally, it is possible to set up a local installation of the cms project in your favorite development tool.
+To do so, make a copy of the cms.home directory in this porject, and use the database in the current state.
+If you just want an installation for testing, continue to bring the whole site up and running like this:

    > docker-compose up -d